kngai/vue-openapi-template/README.md

-# vue-openapi-template
+# vue-ogcapi-app

-A generic Vue starter template for developing a UI that points to an openapi instance.
+A generic Vue starter app for developing a UI that points to an OGC API instance.
 This template is using [skeleton](https://github.com/pgrimard/Skeleton) as its initial styling.
-Web content is primarily obtained through openapi's `json` and `jsonld` data with a few exceptions of:
+Web content is primarily obtained through OGC API's `json` and `jsonld` data with a few exceptions of:
 - version
 - logo image

+The demo of this project points to a [demo instance of pygeoapi](https://demo.pygeoapi.io/).

 ## Project setup